-(1) For risk to a person from coal mining operations to be at an acceptable level, the operations must be carried out so that the level of risk from the operations is-

-(a) within acceptable limits; and

-(b) as low as reasonably achievable.

-(2) To decide whether risk is within acceptable limits and as low as reasonably achievable regard must be had toof the risk; and

-(a) the likelihood of injury or illness to a person arising out

-(b) the severity of the injury or illness.
+- (1) For risk to a person from coal mining operations to be at an acceptable level, the operations must be carried out so that the level of risk from the operations is- (a) within acceptable limits; and (b) as low as reasonably achievable. - (2) To decide whether risk is within acceptable limits and as low as reasonably achievable regard must be had to- (a) the likelihood of injury or illness to a person arising out of the risk; and - (b) the severity of the injury or illness.